yujonglee/blog/posts/canary.md

 <p>
 <img src="../images/openreplay-ask.png" width="700" />
-<em>Screenshot from OpenReplay's documentation, Custom "AsK"</em>
+<em>Screenshot from OpenReplay's documentation, Custom "Ask"</em>
 </p>

 ---

-My gut feeling is that more companies will likely invest in good search bars.
-It's not only about AI.
+My gut feeling is that more and more companies will invest resources in good search bar.
+It's not only about **Ask AI**.
 Users are becoming used to describing their needs and receiving immediate results.
-Search bars will become a important interface for companies to capture and respond to user requests.
+Search bar will become a important interface for companies to capture and respond to user requests.

 And 🐤 Canary is here to help.